cultureandempire/cultureandempire.github.io/cande.md

 The patent industry tells so many lies that it's hard to pull them apart.
 The core lie is that mythological inventor.
 As I argued in “Spheres of Light”, we don't invent solutions so much as discover them, and it takes a society to do this, not individuals.
 The basic tenet of a patent -- namely that a single person or company can create knowledge -- is false.
 Even in the temples of research, such as pharmaceutics or genetics, it's a clear fact: researchers work by sharing knowledge, not hoarding it.
 The [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project) beat privately funded research in a race to publish sequences before the commercial teams could patent them.

 As with copyright and culture, the only way a society can improve its technology is to share and remix.
 It does not matter how much you bribe your researchers.
-If they are cannot share, they cannot innovate.
+If they cannot share, they cannot innovate.
 Have you seen the latest smartphones from North Korea?

 Products and markets and other people are how we test that some knowledge is valid.
 We don't use some magical process of "invention."
 Patents claim that discovery by the market does not exist, and if it does, it is piracy.